 - You changed the budget.

-- You changed setting such as conversion setting or conversion action setting.
+- You changed setting such as conversion settings or conversion action settings.

 It is best not to change strategies often.
 AdWords takes time to learn each time you make any changes.
 And the data during the learning period is not accurate.
 Please wait till it ends to use the data to measure the performance.